How To Have a Safe Baby Bath Time

 Create a Bonding Experience

-Those early stages are all about getting to know this new tiny human being and creating an everlasting bond (don’t worry, it comes naturally).
+Those early stages are all about getting to know this new tiny human being and creating an everlasting bond.
 Rather than thinking of looking after little one as numerous tasks, look at each to-do as a unique bonding experience that will bring you closer together.

 Breathe & Forget Bath Time